kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 24**
         1. ### **Hint**
+        A daemon is listening on port 30002 and will give you the password for bandit25 if given the password for bandit24 and a secret numeric 4-digit pincode.
+There is no way to retrieve the pincode except by going through all of the 10000 combinations, called brute-forcing.
+You do not need to create new connections each time

         2. ### **Solution**
             - First ssh into the host server as the user `bandit24`